gunjapandey/gunjapandey/README.md

 ## 📫 Let's Connect!

-I am actively pursuing my Master's and looking forward to future full-time roles in Software Engineering starting **September 2026**.
+I am actively pursuing my Master's and looking forward to internship roles in Software Engineering starting May and full-time roles starting **September 2026**.
 Connect with me to discuss opportunities, cloud architecture, or projects!

 <p align="center">
   <a href="https://www.linkedin.com/in/gunjapandey/" target="_blank">